5 Ways to Get Your Feet Wet as a New Copywriter

 But more importantly, they can help you knock down that first big daunting domino of landing your first paid assignment.
 Once you do that, you’ll find that everything else falls into place.

 It becomes easier to land the next assignment, and then the next.
 And no matter which collateral copy project you choose to start with first, you’re building a solid skill set.
-(I’d suggest you follow this method for the best chance of success.)

 Then before you know it, you’ll be living the writer’s life with a roster-full of clients.

 Which of the in-demand collateral copy projects intrigues you and why?
 Share with us in the comments below.

 The Professional Writers’ Alliance